harvardinformatics/website/content/rsem_example.md

 	:::bash
 	$ source new-modules.sh
-	$ module load rsem/1.2.16-fasrc03
+	$ module load rsem/1.2.29-fasrc02

 This loads RSEM and sequence alignment software, in this case Bowtie and Bowtie2.

 A SAMtools module is also needed (SAMtools is software used to manipulate the SAM/BAM outputs of sequence alignment programs):

 	:::bash
-	$ module load samtools/1.2-fasrc01
+	$ module load samtools/1.4-fasrc01

-We recommend running longer RSEM jobs as SLURM jobs on the cluster, or in an interactive SLURM session on Odyssey, for smaller datasets.
+For testing scripts and command line arguments with small data sets, it is possible to run RSEM in an interactive session.
+In all other cases, the compute resources and time required for running RSEM analyses will require running those analyses as SLURM jobs on the cluster.

 When logged in on Odyssey, an interactive session can be launched with a command like the following, in which we are requesting one CPU (parameter "-n") in the interactive partition (parameter "-p"), for a bash session of 150 minutes ("-t") with memory 5000 Mb ("--mem="):